-LI 317.
+LING 317.
 Introduction to Linguistics.
+(CIP: 16.0102)

 This course is an Introduction to linguistics as a tool for describing the English language including the psychological system of language and the internalized, unconscious knowledge that enables a speaker to produce and understand utterances.
-Content will cover the study of the major concepts involving pragmatics, phonemic transcription, semantic and syntax structures, morphological analysis, and first-language acquisition theory.
+Content will cover the study of the major concepts involving pragmatics, phonemic transcription, semantic and syntax structures, morphological analysis, and firstlanguage acquisition theory.

-Prerequisites: EN 102.
+Prerequisites: ENGL 102.

-LI 321.
+LING 321.
 TESOL Materials and Methods.
+(CIP: 13.1401)

 Introduction to methods for teaching English to speakers of other languages.
 Historical perspective and current trends are presented.
 Specific language skills are addressed, along with assessment methods, and selection of teaching materials.
 Attention will be placed on sensitivity to cultural diversity and the role it plays in teaching English Language Learners.
 Observation of ESL classroom activities is required.
-Prerequisite: EN 102.
+Prerequisite: ENGL 102.

-LI 401.
+LING 401.
 Principles of Articulatory and Acoustic Phonetics.
+(CIP: 16.0105)

-Using an augmented subset of the International Phonetic Alphabet (IPA), students will be able to identify, mimic, and transcribe sounds and prosodies in normal human speech and to describe the mechanisms by which a speaker produces these sounds.
+Using an augmented subset of the International Phonetic Alphabet (IPA), students will be able to identify. mimic, and transcribe sounds and prosodies in normal human speech and to describe the mechanisms by which a speaker produces these sounds.
 Students will also be introduced to basic techniques of acoustic analysis.
 Offered in Dallas, Texas at Dallas International University.
 DIU course number is AL 4302.

-LI 402.
+LING 402.
 Principles of Phonological Analysis.

 By the end of this course, students will be able to recognize the difference between phonetic (etic) and phonological (emic) data and identify phonological hierarchy and intonation in data.
 They will be able to recognize the use of distinctive features, natural classes and phonetic plausibility; identify phones in complementary distribution, free variation and contrast in identical / analogous environment; recognize major phonological processes and common conditioning environments, including adjacent segments, syllables and larger prosodic units; and apply concepts of tone analysis, and morphophonemics to data.
 Offered in Dallas, Texas at Dallas International University.
-DIU course number is AL 4303 Prerequisite: LI 401 Principles of Articulatory and Acoustic Phonetics
+DIU course number is AL 4303 Prerequisite: LING 401 Principles of Articulatory and Acoustic Phonetics

-LI 403a.
-Principles of Grammatical Analysis (a).
+LING 403.
+Principles of Grammatical Analysis.